Table of Contents

 10 Steps on How To Create a Client Process Document for an Interior Design Business:

-The extent of how complex a client process documentation can be directly depends on how large the project is.
+The extent of how complex interior design project documentation can be directly depends on how large the project is.
 Smaller projects require fewer details and can be handled easier than more significant projects.

 Hence, there must be a guide or pointers in place so that you ensure the documentation is carried out appropriately, irrespective of the size and scope of the project.
-The following is a 10 point checklist you need to follow while preparing an exhaustive client process documentation.
+The following is a 10 point checklist you need to follow while preparing an exhaustive interior design project documentation.

 1. Scope and scale of the project